-Upon receipt, the net proceeds from our initial public offering were held in cash and cash equivalents, primarily in money market funds invested in U.S. government agency securities.
-Through March 31, 2021, we have not used any of the net proceeds from our initial public offering.
-Pursuant to our investment policy we may further invest these funds in U.S. Treasury notes, and high-quality marketable debt instruments of corporations and government sponsored enterprises with contractual maturity dates of generally less than two years until needed to fund our operations.
-There has been no material change in the use of proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b)(4) on March 26, 2021.
+The net proceeds from our initial public offering are being held in cash, cash equivalents and investments securities, primarily in money market funds invested in U.S. government agency securities and U.S. Treasury securities.
+These investments are made pursuant to our investment policy and we may further invest these funds in high-quality marketable debt instruments of corporations and government sponsored enterprises with contractual maturity dates of generally less than two years until needed to fund our operations.
+There has been no material change in the use of proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b)(4) on March 26, 2021 and through June 30, 2021, we had used approximately \$5.3 million of the net proceeds received from our initial public offering to support our operations.